josegonzalez/josediazgonzalez.com/_posts/2012-07-25-upgrading-from-lion-to-mountain-lion.markdown

   title: Upgrading from Lion to Mountain Lion
   category: Installation
   tags:
+    - development
-    - mountain lion
+    - mountain-lion
-    - os x
+    - os-x
     - upgrade
-    - development
   description: A guide to fixing all the breaking php and ruby packages in Mountain Lion
   comments:    true
   sharing:     true